Suggested Searches

 1. Be a U.S. citizen

-2. Possess a master’s degree* in a STEM field, including engineering, biological science, physical science, computer science or mathematics, from an accredited institution.
+2. Have a master’s degree* in a STEM field, including engineering, biological science, physical science, computer science or mathematics, from an accredited institution.

-4. Be able to pass the NASA long-duration flight astronaut physical.
+4. Be able to successfully complete the NASA long-duration flight astronaut physical.

 *The master’s degree requirement can also be met by:

-• Two years (36 semester hours or 54 quarter hours) of work toward a doctoral program in a related science, technology, engineering or math field.
+• Two years of work towards a doctoral program in a related science, technology, engineering, or math field.

 Astronaut candidates must also have skills in leadership, teamwork and communications.